Alignment

 • Return stagesci1 to the fpm position

-• Using the directional buttons under the “Pupil Fitting” section to move the pupil images on camwfs until the “Avg:” x and y displacements are less than 0.1 pixel.
+• Using the directional buttons under the “Camera Lens” section to move the pupil images on camwfs until the x and y displacements are less than 0.05 pixels in the lab (0.1 pixels on-sky).

 Warning